zvxryb/flashcards/README.md

 ## Notes

+If the UI displays incorrectly, ensure your terminal is appropriately sized _before_ launching the script.
+The UI is statically sized at 119x29, but may require an extra column or row.

 Only supports Windows, for now.

-Unicode should mostly work.
+Unicode should mostly work, but language-specific formatting rules are not implemented for every language.
 [Windows Terminal](https://github.com/microsoft/terminal) is recommended for display of unicode characters.